Elizabeth Meehan (academic): Academic career

 Elizabeth Meehan's first full-time lectureship was at the University of Bath, commencing in 1986, where she taught politics.
 In 1989 she was granted leave to take up a Hallsworth Fellowship for early career researchers in Manchester University.
 In 1991 she was appointed professor of politics at Queen's University Belfast, making her the first female professor of politics on the island of Ireland.
 She was further appointed Jean Monnet Professor of European Studies in 1992.

 Among other posts of responsibility at Queens, she was appointed Dean of the Faculty of Economics and Social Sciences in 1995.

-In 1998-1999, while on sabbatical, Meehan spent a year as visiting fellow at The Policy Institute, Trinity College Dublin.
-During this time she published a ground-breaking paper, Free Movement between Ireland and the UK from the “common travel area” to The Common Travel Area, supported by the Irish Department of Justice, Equality and Law Reform.
+In 1998–1999, while on sabbatical, Meehan spent a year as visiting fellow at The Policy Institute, Trinity College Dublin.
+During this time she published a ground-breaking paper, Free Movement between Ireland and the UK from the "common travel area" to The Common Travel Area, supported by the Irish Department of Justice, Equality and Law Reform.

 After returning to QUB, Meehan founded the interdisciplinary Institute of Governance, Public Policy and Social Research, of which she was the Director.

-Meehan retired from Queens in 2005, becoming Professor Emerita of Law, and continued to be active in research and academic life.
+Meehan retired from Queens in 2005, becoming professor emerita of Law, and continued to be active in research and academic life.

 Appointments and awards

 Elizabeth Meehan was the first woman to chair the Political Studies Association, from 1993 to 1996.
-She went on to become President of the PSA and in 1999 was made life Vice President of the Association.
+She went on to become President of the PSA and in 1999 was made life vice-president of the Association.
 She received a lifetime achievement award from the PSA in 2005.

 In 2006, the University Association for Contemporary European Studies gave her a lifetime achievement award to recognise her contribution to European Community Studies in Ireland.

 Following her retirement she held a number of honorary positions.
-She was Adjunct Professor in the School of Politics and International Relations, University College Dublin, contributing to the Institute for British-Irish Studies.
+She was adjunct professor in the School of Politics and International Relations, University College Dublin, contributing to the Institute for British-Irish Studies.
 She also held an honorary position in the School of Social and Political Science at the University of Edinburgh.

-In 2007 she was appointed to the board of the Irish National Economic and Social Council (NESC) by the then Taoiseach Bertie Ahern as one of his 5 appointees.
+In 2007 she was appointed to the board of the Irish National Economic and Social Council (NESC) by the Taoiseach Bertie Ahern as one of his 5 appointees.